fjvallarino/monomer/docs/design-decisions.md

 ## Why, except for render, is the widget interface non monadic?

-Limiting side effects to the render function made the intention of each of the functions in the widget interface clearer.
-It also simplified the runtime of the library.
+I find using regular functions nicer than using bind or do syntax and, given those functions do not rely on any effect, I preferred to keep them as such.

-## Why is the return type of render IO and not some custom monad?
+## Why is the return type of the render function IO and not some custom monad?

-I didn't feel having a custom monad provided a benefit, considering the Widget Environment parameter as already available (if it wasn't, a Reader stack may have been a good idea).
+I didn't feel having a custom monad provided a benefit, considering the Widget Environment parameter is already available (if it wasn't, a Reader stack may have been a good idea).

-## Why is the return type of Tasks and Producers IO and not some generic Monad?
+## Why is the return type of Tasks and Producers IO and not MonadIO?

 There were some type mismatch issues down the road plus the async library requires using IO to launch asynchronous tasks.
+Maybe MonadBaseControl or MonadUnliftIO could be used.

-## Why does Widget have a reference to children widget, considering the Widget may not have any?
+## Why does WidgetNode have a reference to children widget, considering the widget may not have any?

 It made development of container widgets simpler.
 It also gave me the ability to create utility functions that can be used across the library for inspecting the